-All PBD:HRM courses are delivered as grouped study courses, with the exception of HERM 512: Advanced Methods in Heritage Research and HERM 691: Heritage Diploma Practicum, which are offered as individualized study courses.
-Students will communicate with their course instructor via e-mail or internal Moodle mail (Athabasca University’s learning management system) and send assignments over the Internet.
+All Post-Baccalaureate Diploma in Heritage Resources Management (PBD:HRM) courses are delivered as grouped study courses, with the exception of HERM 512: Advanced Methods in Heritage Research and HERM 691: Heritage Diploma Practicum, which are offered as individualized study courses.
+Students will communicate with their course instructor via email or internal Moodle mail (Athabasca University’s learning management system) and send assignments over the Internet.
 Computer conferencing may be used as part of the learning environment.
 Learners will require access to a computer with configurations and software as outlined in the computer requirements.
 As instructional support is provided through an online environment, it is important that students have regular and reliable Internet access.

 Course are offered via the Internet either in paced seminar format (fall and winter) or as individualized study (starting the first of every month).
 Registration requests must be received by the HRM office at least one month before the requested start date.